mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 ## Uncontrolled vs. Controlled

-The component can be uncontrolled or controlled
+The component can be uncontrolled or controlled.

 {{"demo": "TimeFieldValue.js"}}